'Shameful': Man who built his own coastal 'park' by reclaiming Tauranga harbour imprisoned

 But the man at the centre of the case continues to believe his status as mana whenua exempts him from all New Zealand law, and has already filed an appeal in the High Court challenging the conviction.

-Tio Faulkner, who represented himself, was on Thursday sentenced to three months and two weeks imprisonment for offending which saw him dump nearly 1500 cubic metres of rebar and concrete waste into the category two protected area, in an effort to extend his Matapihi property.
+Tio Faulkner, who represented himself, was on Thursday sentenced to three months and two weeks' imprisonment for offending which saw him dump nearly 1500cu m of rebar and concrete waste into the category two protected area, in an effort to extend his Matapihi property.

 The sentence followed Faulkner being found guilty of six charges related to the illegal earthworks after a trial last November.